 For athletic company Mava Sports, that was unacceptable.

 So, what did Mava Sports do about it?
-Vetan and his team removed as many non-essential apps and plug-ins without compromising the customer’s experience.
-They kept only the essential content and apps to load immediately, and using the LazyLoad script meant even those necessary items would only show once the page was rendered.
+Vetan and his team removed as many non-essential apps and plug-ins without compromising the customer experience.
+They kept only the essential content and apps—and used the LazyLoad script—to ensure that the website would load immediately.